uBizzy/koseven/system/guide/ko7/tips.md

 ## Never edit the `system` folder!

 You should (almost) never edit the system folder.
-Any change you want to make to files in system and modules can be made via the [cascading filesystem](files) and [transparent extension](extension) and won't break when you try to update your KO7 version.
+Any change you want to make to files in system and modules can be made via the [cascading filesystem](files) and [transparent extension](extension) and won't break when you try to update your Koseven version.

 ## Don't try and use one route for everything

-KO7 3 [routes](routing) are very powerful and flexible, don't be afraid to use as many as you need to make your app function the way you want!
+Koseven [routes](routing) are very powerful and flexible, don't be afraid to use as many as you need to make your app function the way you want!

 ## Files not found on some systems

-As of KO7 3.3, classes are autoloaded using the case-sensitive PSR-0 autoloader.
+As of Koseven, classes are autoloaded using the case-sensitive PSR-0 autoloader.
 This means that using the class Foo {} with a file in classes/foo.php will work on case-insensitive file systems (such as the default HFS+ FS used in Mac OS X) but will fail when used on a case-sensitive FS (typical on many production Linux servers).

 ## Handling lots of routes